tschoffelen/serverless-starter/README.md

 yarn
 ```

-### 3. Optional extensions
+### 3. Custom domain (optional)

-- **Custom domain**: uncomment the `serverless-domain-manager` plugin line and `custom.customDomain` lines
+Uncomment the `serverless-domain-manager` plugin line and `custom.customDomain` lines in `serverless.yml`,
-  in `serverless.yml`, and set the correct `custom.baseDomain` to set up a custom domain for your API.
+and set the correct `custom.baseDomain` to set up a custom domain for your API.
-- **Sentry**: you can add Sentry error tracking by setting a property called `SENTRY_DSN` within `provider.environment`
-  in the `serverless.yml` file.
-Note that Sentry will only be active in production.

 ---